Click image for full view in new tab

 Microgrids

-Microgrids are local energy systems that can either function independently or connect to the main grid.
-They improve energy reliability, efficiency, and resilience by managing local power generation.
+Microgrids are small, localized energy networks that can operate independently or alongside the main power grid.
+They enhance energy resilience, improve efficiency, and help integrate renewable energy sources.